JackHallowEaglercraft/MineXLauncher-Beta/README.md

-# MineXLauncher-Beta
+# Eaglercraft Client
-### MineXLauncher-Beta is a custom launcher for Minecraft, designed to provide additional features and customization options for players.
+### Eaglercraft Client is a custom launcher for Minecraft, designed to provide additional features and customization options for players.

 ## Features
 One of the first Eaglercraft Launchers, that is easily hosted and can be used anywhere!